ToshioCP/Gobject-tutorial/src/sec1.src.md

 - pkg-config
 - meson and ninja

-Linux distributions has Glib, which is enough for you to compile the examples in this repository.
+Common Linux distributions has GLib, which is enough for you to compile the examples in this repository.

 ### Software

 This repository includes ruby programs.
-They are used to generate markdown files, html files, latex files and a pdf file.
+They are used to generate Markdown files, HTML files, LaTeX files and a PDF file.

 You need:

 - Linux distribution like Ubuntu.
 - Ruby programming language.
 There are two ways to install it.
-One is install the distribution's package.
+One is installing the distribution's package.
 The other is using rbenv and ruby-build.
 If you want to use the latest version of ruby, use rbenv and ruby-build.
 - Rake.